-Theresa Keeley joined the department in 2015 as Assistant Professor of U.S. and the World.
+Theresa Keeley is an Associate Professor of U.S. and the World.
 Building on her background as a human rights activist and attorney, her interdisciplinary approach to research and teaching embraces several themes: religious and political identity, transnational social movements, war and protest, gender, human rights, and the law.
 She previously held a joint appointment at Georgetown University in the Edmund A. Walsh School of Foreign Service and the History Department.
 She is a graduate of Northwestern University, the University of Pennsylvania Law School, and Colgate University.

-Her work has been supported by grants from the Charlotte W. Newcombe Foundation, the Society for Historians of American Foreign Relations, the Cushwa Center at the University of Notre Dame, the Rockefeller Archive Center, and NYU’s Center for the United States and the Cold War.
+Her previous work has been supported by the Charlotte W. Newcombe Foundation, the Society for Historians of American Foreign Relations, the Cushwa Center at the University of Notre Dame, the Rockefeller Archive Center, and NYU’s Center for the United States and the Cold War.
 For her most updated cv, visit her personal website.